RenderHeads/lib-VideoTester/README.md

 Usage 3) Advanced (changing default behaviour)
 ```
-//This will  override default behaviour and isntead of reading from FFProbe, it will just use some dummy data, as per our tests
+//This will  override default behaviour and instead of reading from FFProbe, it will just use some dummy data, as per our tests
 VideoMetaData data = await VideoTesterApi.GetVideoMetaDataAsync("/movie.mov",new DummyMetaDataGenerator());

 //In this contrived example we will fetch configs from AWS S3 instead of disk, and replace our json deserializer with a Yaml deserializer